umd-lib/spotlight/README.md

    The Docker images will be automatically pushed to the Nexus.

+## Environment-specific Environment Variables

+The following environment=specific environment variables are used by the system when running in Kubernetes.
+None of these variables are strictly necessary when running in the local development environment:

+* `SERVER_HOSTNAME` - The hostname of the server.
+Used for generating links in the body of emails sent by the system.
+* `SMTP_FROM_ADDRESS` - The email address to use as the "From:" email address

 ## License

 See the [LICENSE](LICENSE.md) file for license rights and limitations